Who We Are

 HVRI also houses the International Centre of Excellence in Vulnerability and Resilience Metrics (ICoE-VaRM) which provides leadership in the development of science-based models, methods, and metrics to support disaster risk reduction policies and practices.

-HVRI also collaborates with the International Digital Belt and Road (DBAR) Research Program through their International Center of Excellence-Coast as well as NOAA's Carolinas Integrated Assessment (CISA) program.
+HVRI also collaborates with the International Digital Belt and Road (DBAR) Research Program through their Center of Big Earth Data for Coasts (ICoE-Coasts), NOAA's Carolinas Integrated Sciences and Assessments (CISA) program, and the University of South Carolina's Artificial Intelligence Institute,